smstong/HAk8s/README.md

 # one command to create a HA k8s cluster on you PC

-# prerequisites
+## prerequisites
   Linux + vagrant installed

+## what does the cluster look like?
+  nodes spec: VM CentOS7
+  control plane: 3 nodes
+  worker:        3 nodes
+  container runtime: docker 19.03
+  CNI addon: calico

-# How to create a K8s cluster?
+## How to create a K8s cluster?
   $ ./up.sh